semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of July 15, 2019

-- New feature: Scheduled CI/CD workflows, aka cron jobs.
+- New feature: Scheduled CI/CD workflows, a.k.a. cron jobs.
   Open your project, and find the new "Project Settings" button at the top-right.
   From there you can create and edit your scheduled workflows using the standard cron syntax.
-- Also on the new Project Settings screen, you can rename and delete your project.
+- You can also rename and delete your project on the new Project Settings screen.

 ### Week of July 1, 2019